A guide to landlords for renting your property through us.

 A full inventory of furniture, fittings and a schedule of conditions is recommended prior to the letting.
 We can if required instruct established independent inventory clerks to act on your behalf on your accepting responsibility for their charges (current charges listed below).
 While care will be taken in giving your instructions to inventory clerks, we cannot accept liability for any error or omission on their part, since they are not in our employ.
 We also advise that the property should be professionally cleaned and all outstanding works are completed before the inventory clerk’s inspection and prior to the commencement of a tenancy.

 If you asked us to arrange for an inventory report to be made at the commencement of the tenancy, then at the termination of the tenancy we will arrange for the inventory clerk who produced the original inventory report to re-visit the property to make a check-out report.
 We will submit a copy of the check out report to you and the Tenant for your consideration.
-Once you and the Tenant have agreed in writing to costs (if any) to be deducted for dilapidations, breakage's and damage, we will then return the deposit to the Tenant less agreed deductions (if any) that are due to the Landlord.
-Please note, The Landlord pays for the inventory to be made and the Tenant pays for the check out.
+Once you and the Tenant have agreed in writing to costs (if any) to be deducted for damages or defaults on the part of the Tenant, we will then return the deposit to the Tenant less agreed deductions (if any) that are due to the Landlord.
+Please note, for an Assured Shorthold Tenancy Agreement (AST) from the 1 June 2019, The Tenant Fees Act 2019 legislation applies so the Landlord pays for the both the inventory report to be made and for the check out report.
+For a Common Law Tenancy – non Housing Act tenancies then the Tenant will liable to pay for the inventory check out.

-The current cost for an inventory make, charged by the professional inventory company that we use and recommend to our clients is £114.00 inclusive of VAT for a one bedroom property, £126.00 inclusive of VAT for a two bedroom property, £138.00 inclusive of VAT for a three bedroom property, £192.00 inclusive of VAT for a four bedroom property and £252.00 inclusive of VAT for a five bedroom property.
-Please note, we do not request an additional agent fee on top of this charge.
+The current cost for an inventory make, charged by the professional inventory company that we use and recommend to our clients is £150.00 inclusive of VAT for a one bedroom property, £162.00 inclusive of VAT for a two bedroom property, £174.00 inclusive of VAT for a three bedroom property, £240.00 inclusive of VAT for a four bedroom property and £288.00 inclusive of VAT for a five bedroom property.
+The current cost for the inventory check out is £138.00 inclusive of VAT for a one bedroom property, £150.00 inclusive of VAT for a two bedroom property, £162.00 inclusive of VAT for a three bedroom property, £228.00 inclusive of VAT for a four bedroom property and £276.00 inclusive of VAT for a five bedroom property.
+Please note, we do not request an additional agent handling fee on top of this charge.

 Renewal or Extending the Tenancy